Food Industry: Integrating UV-C Hygiene

 Regulatory advantage: packaging irradiation does not touch the food / product directly — no food-irradiation rules apply.
 Instead GMP / IFS hygiene standards govern.

-For consulting conversations: if a German customer wants fresh-product irradiation, redirect the concept to:
+For consulting conversations: if a German customer wants direct treatment of a fresh product, redirect the concept to:

 - belt hygiene (Concept 1), OR